-The General Accounting Office, later renamed the Government Accountability Agency (GAO), is an organization in the Legislative Branch of the U.S. Government that supports Congress by performing various assessment functions, including audits of Federal Government agencies in the Executive Branch to determine if the mandates of laws passed by Congress are being correctly and effectively implemented by To do this GAO develops the agencies. assessment and audit methods, some of which become best practices in the public and private In 2002, GAO developed the EA sectors.
-Management Maturity Framework (EAMMF) for use by GAO and Federal Government agencies to assess compliance with the EA-related provisions of the Clinger-Cohen Act and the maturity of managing agency EA programs.
+The General Accounting Office, later renamed the Government Accountability Agency (GAO), is an organization in the Legislative Branch of the U.S. Government that supports Congress by performing various assessment functions, audits of Federal Government includina agencies in the Executive Branch to determine if the mandates of laws passed by Congress are being correctly and effectively implemented by To do this GAO develops the agencies. assessment and audit methods, some of which become best practices in the public and private In 2002, GAO developed the EA Management Maturity Framework (EAMMF) for use by GAO and Federal Government agencies to assess compliance with the EA-related provisions of the Clinger-Cohen Act and the maturity of managing agency EA programs.
 The EAMMF identifies five stages of architecture management maturity and four sets of success attributes for an EA program, as well as nineteen core elements that must be achieved for an agency's EA program to be ranked at the top stage of maturity.
-The EAMMF was updated in 2003 to extend to thirty-one core elements and has been used in subsequent governmentwide surveys and EA program audits conducted The maturity levels, success bv GAO. attributes, and core elements of the EAMMF are shown in Figure 1, and the general evaluation purposes of the EAMMF (governance, content, measurement, and use) are shown in Figure 2 (GAO, 2007).
+The EAMMF was updated in 2003 to extend to thirty-one core elements and has been used in subsequent governmentwide surveys and EA program audits conducted The maturity levels, success by GAO. attributes, and core elements of the EAMMF are shown in Figure 1, and the general evaluation purposes of the EAMMF (governance, content, measurement, and use) are shown in Figure 2 (GAO, 2007).

-Stage 3: Developing EA products Stage 4: Completing EA products Stage 5: Leveraging the EA to manage change Stage 1: Creating EA awareness Stage 2: Building the EA management foundation Attribute 1: Demonstrates commitment Adequate resources exist.
+Stage 1: Creating EA Stage 2: Building the EA management foundation Stage 3: Developing EA products Stage 4: Completing EA products Stage 5: Leveraging the EA to manage change Attribute 1: Demonstrates commitment Adequate resources exist.
 Committee or group representing the enterprise is responsible for directing, overseeing, and approving EA.
 Written and approved organization policy exists for EA development.
 Written and approved organization policy exists for EA maintenance.
 Written and approved organization policy exists for IT investment compliance with EA.
 Attribute 2: Provides capability to meet commitment Program office responsible for EA development and maintenance exists.
 Chief architect exists.
 EA being developed using a framework, methodology, and automated tool.
 EA products are under configuration management.
 EA products and management processes undergo independent verification and validation.
 Process exists to formally manage EA change.
 EA is integral component of IT investment management process.
 Attribute 3: Demonstrates satisfaction of commitment EA plans call for describing both the "as-is" and the "to-be" environments of the enterprise, as well as a sequencing plan for transitioning from the "as-is" to the "to-be."
 EA plans call for describing both the "as-is" and the "to-be" environments in terms of business, performance, information/data, application/service, and technology.
-EA plans call for business, performance, information/data, service, and technology descriptions to address security.
-EA products describe both the "as-is" and the 'to-be" environments of the enterprise, as well as a sequencing plan for transitioning from the "as-is" to the "to-be."
-Both the "as-is" and the "to-be" environments are described in terms of business, performance, information/data, application/service, and technology.
-Business, performance, information/data, application/service, and technology descriptions address security.
-Organization CIO has approved current version of EA.
-Committee or group representing the enterprise or the investment review board has approved current version of EA.
+EA plans call for business, performance, information/data, service, and technology descriptions to address security. enterprise, as well as a sequencing plan for transitioning from the "asis" to the "to-be."
+Both the "as-is" and the "to-be" environments are described or will environments are described in terms of business, performance, information/data, application/service, and technology.
 EA products are periodically updated.
-IT investments comply with EA Organization head has approved current version of EA Attribute 4: Verifies satisfaction of commitment EA plans call for developing metrics for measuring EA progress, quality, compliance, and return on investment.
+IT investments comply with EA.
+Organization head has approved current version of EA.
+Attribute 4: Verifies satisfaction of commitment EA plans call for developing metrics for measuring EA progress, quality, compliance, and return on investment.
 Progress against EA plans is measured and reported.
 Quality of EA products is measured and reported.
 Return on EA investment is measured and reported.
 Compliance with EA is measured and reported.